t-webber/html-filter/README.md

 [![coverage](https://img.shields.io/badge/Coverage-90%25-purple)](https://github.com/t-webber/html-parser/actions/workflows/nightly.yml)
 [![rust-edition](https://img.shields.io/badge/Rust--edition-2024-darkred?logo=Rust)](https://doc.rust-lang.org/stable/edition-guide/rust-2024/)

-This is a rust library that parses html source files and allows you to search in and filter this Html with a specific set of rules.
+This is a rust library that parses HTML source files and allows you to search in and filter this HTML with a specific set of rules.

+> [!IMPORTANT]
 > Do not use this parser to check the syntax of your HTML code.
 Many HTML files are parsed without any errors by this parser, as the sole objective is to get a parsed version.
 Only breaking syntax errors raises errors.
 >
 > Obviously, all valid HTML files work fine.

-This is a simple lightweight html parser, that converts an html file (in the `&str` format) to a tree representing the html tags and text.
+This is a simple lightweight HTML parser, that converts an HTML file (in the `&str` format) to a tree representing the HTML tags and text.

 ## Getting started